I have a fun Diamond quilt block tutorial for you today!

 Because these blocks have a 2:1 ratio, two of the blocks together on their shorter edges will equal the long edge.
 That way you can alternate the block directions to create a fun design:

 Phew, that was a long post!
 Thanks for reading to the end and I hope you’re inspired to attack your scrap pile and make some diamond blocks.
+Maybe even an entire quilt with a fun diamond patchwork pattern.

 If you’re a fan of half rectangle triangles and want to experiment with other sizes, I have another post on sewing and trimming HRTs over here.